Account

 display: grid; /* Enables Grid Layout */

-grid-template-columns: 1fr 1fr 1fr; /* It makes three columns and divides the space equally between them */
+grid-template-columns: 1fr 1fr 1fr; /* Three equal columns */

 grid-template-rows: auto auto; /* Adjust rows automatically */